 Remove the old cracked horizontal mortar from the joints using a raking bar.
 Be careful not to damage the bricks and don’t go deeper than 1.5 – 2 cm in the wall.

 Remove the vertical joints at the end of the bricks as well.
 To do so, use a chisel and a hammer.
 Tap the chisel with the hammer until you crack the mortar.
 Don’t go deeper than 1.5 – 2cm.
 Use a wire brush and gently scrub the empty joints to ensure all the excess mortar is removed.

 - Spray the brick wall

 After all the mortar is removed, you’ll need to spray the wall with water.
 A dry brick wall will suck up all the water from the new mortar, causing the wall to crack all over again.

 After the mortar is mixed well and matches your wall colour, take a brick jointer and push the mortar into the joints.
 Be careful not to leave any empty holes.

 When mixing the mortar, don’t make it too hard.
-As we mentioned, bricks tend to expand depending on the weather conditions and if the mortar is too hard it will crack again and can cause even further damage.
+As we mentioned, bricks tend to expand depending on the weather conditions, and if the mortar is too hard, it will crack again and cause even further damage.